isx45128227/MongoVsPostgres/documentacio.md

 ---

-## Testing query speed
+## Testing query performance

-Once we have ready our system with both interfaces, we are able to start testing different queries to compare speed rates.
+Once we have ready our system with both interfaces, we are able to start testing different queries to compare speed rates and the number of accesses.

-* First of all we are going to test both databases without indexes, which increase their performance.
+* First of all we are going to test both databases without indexes.

-### Postgres

-* To begin with we should remove indexes we have created before.
+* To begin with we should remove indexes we have created before on Postgres.

     There is a script we can use to DROP all indexes.
 It is placed in Postgres/delete_indexs.sql.
     We enter to Twitter database and import the script.